hellohaptik/docs_haptik/docs/bot-builder/basic/create-your-first-bot.md

 There are 4 options available for every Skill -

-1. Deactivate Skill - This is deactive the selected Skill and the IVA will no longer respond to users query from this Skill.
+1. Deactivate Skill - This will deactivate the selected Skill and the IVA will no longer respond to user queries from this Skill.
-2. Rename Skill - You can rename the select Skill
+2. Rename Skill - You can rename the selected Skill.
-3. Copy Skill - This option will allow you to copy the entire Skill and then you can paste it on onther IVA.
+3. Copy Skill - This option will allow you to copy the entire Skill and paste it on any IVA.
-4. Paste Node - This options allows you to paste node that you copies from another Skill.
+4. Paste Node - This option will allow you to paste node that you copied from another Skill.

 ![ss_options](assets/ss10.png)

 ### Create a Custom Skill

-If the Smart Skills available on the Conversation Studio are not aligning with your use-case you can create a Custom Skill.
+If the Smart Skills available on the Conversation Studio are not aligning with your use-case, you can create a Custom Skill.

 To add a Custom Skill, click on the **+ Custom Skill** button.
 This button would be at the bottom of the modal which opens up on the click of **+ Add Skill** button.